Custom Web Design by Rainbo Design

 <IFRAME>s are also a powerful tool for webmasters.
 It's purpose is to allow you to insert the contents of an external file into your webpages - which is exactly what we want here.

 The contents of the menu seen here on the left are stored in a separate, complete HTML file.
 You can update the navigation on your whole site, just by editing this single external file.
-It's even easier than using frames because you don't have to worry about the TARGET attribute, and you can add links to pages outside your own site without having to worry about them loading inside your frameset.
+It's even easier than using frames because you can add links to pages outside your own site without having to worry about them loading inside your frameset.
 And since the content of your <IFRAME> is simply an HTML document, it is as easy to create a menu page for this system as it would be for a page that uses frames.

 <IFRAME>s are easy to use.
 Just insert an <IFRAME> tag similar to the following in your web pages where you want the menu to appear:

-The advantages of using an <IFRAME> is that it doesn't require and services from the host server, the search engines handle them easily, and it doesn't require JavaScript support.
+The advantages of using an <IFRAME> is that it doesn't require any services from the host server, the search engines read them with acceptable accuracy, and it doesn't require JavaScript support.